-Borrowings: The Credit Union may borrow from the Federal Home Loan Bank, on either a short-term or long-term basis, up to 25% of pledged assets provided that adequate collateral has been pledged.
-There were \$0 and \$153,000 in outstanding advances from the Federal Home Loan Bank of San Francisco at December 31, 2023 and 2022 respectively.
-The Credit Union had a total borrowing capacity at FHLB of \$1,324,165 and \$1,288,556 with pledged assets of \$2,501,297 and \$2,637,960, as of December 31, 2023 and 2022, respectively.
+Borrowings: The Credit Union may borrow from the Federal Home Loan Bank, on either a short-term or long-term basis, up to 25% of assets provided that adequate collateral has been pledged.
+There were no outstanding advances from the Federal Home Loan Bank of San Francisco at December 31, 2024 and 2023 respectively.
+The Credit Union had a total borrowing capacity at FHLB of \$1,209,458 and \$1,184,598 with pledged assets of \$2,522,622 and \$3,019,697 as of December 31, 2024 and 2023, respectively.

-Additionally, the Credit Union has available lines of credit with the Federal Reserve Overnight Discount Window based on pledged investments and U.S. Treasury cash equivalents of \$84,566 and \$159,417 as of December 31, 2023 and 2022, Wells Fargo of \$35,000 and JP Morgan Chase of \$20,000 as of December 31, 2023 and 2022.
+Additionally, the Credit Union has available lines of credit with the Federal Reserve Overnight Discount Window based on pledged investments and U.S. Treasury cash equivalents of \$132,254 and \$84,566 as of December 31, 2024 and 2023, Wells Fargo of \$35,000 and JP Morgan Chase of \$20,000 as of December 31, 2024 and 2023.
 There were no draws on these lines at either year end.

-Loans to Members: Loans that management has the intent and ability to hold for the foreseeable future, or until maturity or payoff, are reported at the principal balance outstanding less deferred loan fees and costs and an allowance for loan losses.
+Loans to Members: Loans that management has the intent and ability to hold for the foreseeable future, or until maturity or payoff, are reported at the principal balance outstanding less deferred loan fees and costs and an allowance for credit losses.
 Interest income is accrued on the unpaid principal balance.
 Loan origination fees, net of certain direct origination costs, are deferred and recognized in interest income using the level-yield method based on contract terms.